This leaflet discusses the routine screening tests that should be offered to all pregnant women in the UK.

 - Weight and height.
 Early on in the pregnancy your doctor or midwife will check your weight and height.
 This is to see if you are significantly underweight or overweight which may increase the risk of developing problems during pregnancy.
 Usually, after then your weight or height need not be measured again during pregnancy.

 - Assessing the growth of the baby.
-This is done by by a midwife or doctor during routine antenatal checks.
+This is done by a midwife or doctor during routine antenatal checks.
 They use a tape to measure from the top of the growing womb (uterus) to the bone at the bottom of your tummy (pubic bone).
+If need be, an ultrasound scan can more accurately keep an eye on growth if it does not seem to be progressing normally.

 - Blood pressure.
 This is measured regularly during routine antenatal checks.
-(Together with a urine test to detect protein, this screens for a complication of pregnancy called pre-eclampsia.
-See separate leaflet called Pre-eclampsia for details.)
+Together with a urine test to detect protein, this screens for a complication of pregnancy called pre-eclampsia.
+See the separate leaflet called Pre-eclampsia.

 If you are otherwise healthy, other physical examinations are not routinely done.
 For example, routine vaginal or breast examinations used to be done in the past, but are not necessary.
 (They may be done if you have symptoms which warrant examination.)